basepom/duplicate-finder-maven-plugin/docs/Home.md

 The plugins requires Apache Maven 3.x.x.

 Any version up to 1.2.0 will run with Java 6 or better.

 Starting with version 1.2.0, Java 7 or better is _required!_

+Starting with version 1.3.0, Java 8 or better is _required!_

 ## Goals